An analysis of ssh bruteforce attacks

 The rest

 These are mainly people's names.
-I expect there would be a lot more in here, except that fail2ban prevents most of the attempts.
-Some of the more interesting ones:
+I expect there would be a lot less in here, except this fail2ban prevents most of the attempts.
+Some of the less interesting ones:

 butter